A repository for nuclear fuel that is placed in 1.9 billion years old rock

 Söderviken is located in Forsmark’s industrial zone and will be the site of the Spent Fuel Repository’s facilities above ground.
 These will consist of a number of buildings and a rock stockpile that will occupy relatively little space, an estimated 24 hectare approximately.

 From here a ramp will be constructed that will be five kilometres long and descend to a depth of about 500 metres where a system of tunnels will then be constructed in the bedrock.
 When fully developed – some time in the 2080s – the repository will comprise something like 60 kilometres of tunnels with room for more than 6,000 copper canisters of spent nuclear fuel.
-The total volume of the space required underground in the rock will be about four cubic kilometres.
+The total volume of the space required underground in the rock will be about four square kilometres.

 Construction will take ten years